The Central Coast city is a triple threat of surfing waves, great food, and access to an incredible national park

 The town’s dining scene spans different generations and influences.
 Downtown, enjoy Americana on a plate at classic red-vinyl-booth diner Busy Bee Cafe, or try cutting-edge Central American cuisine at gastro-bar Rumfish y Vino.
 You can also sample some suds at local breweries such as Anacapa Brewing Company and Topa Topa Brewing Company.
 Head to the Westside neighborhood for authentic Mexican cuisine along Ventura Ave. (aka “The Avenue”) at restaurants such as El Jarocho and Taqueria Tepatitlan.
 While you’re there, note the Tortilla Flats murals, depicting the Mexican-American community that thrived here before the freeway arrived in the 1950s (then check out more public art around town).

 For more seaside fun, head to Ventura Harbor, on the southern end of the city, which offers two levels of appeal.
 Ventura Harbor Village has shops, restaurants, and family-friendly diversions such as a carousel, pedal boats, and kayaks for rent (this is also the site of annual pirate and mermaid festivals).
+Even if an overnight stay isn’t an option for you, it all makes for a perfect one-day getaway destination.
 Or make the Harbor your launching pad for Channel Islands National Park by exploring the park’s visitors center, based here.
 Plan a day trip to the five-island archipelago or rent gear for an adventure right off the mainland.